 Living With Others

-Have a good open line of communication with your flat/house mates makes life a whole lot easier.
-So when you need to discuss something about the flat/house or their behaviour it will not be difficult.
+Having good communications with your flat/house mates makes life a whole lot easier.
+So when you need to discuss something about the flat/house or their behaviour, it will not be difficult.
 It can also help when you need to talk to someone about something.

 - Before you move in or just after, have a meeting to discuss rules, everyone’s likes, dislikes and expectations, how you will handle when problems, issues or disagreements arise, how to avoid confrontations and social rules.